 In terms of common ground, pagination and infinite scroll have but two major similarities:

 Each technique comes with its own pros and cons, and it is important to understand these before selecting an interface that is right for your site.
-Below I’ll tell you what each technique entails, what benefits they offer, and when it is most advantageous to employ them.
+Below I’ll tell you all about the following:

 What is Pagination?